October 4, 2023

 Meeting network challenges with a DDC/DDBR solution

-All these challenges are driving Comcast to reach a clear conclusion.
+All these challenges are driving them to reach a clear conclusion about Comcast’s network architecture.
 Since current traditional solutions limit the operator’s potential and aspirations, there is a need to seek out alternative routing solutions.
 More specifically, the disaggregated router approach is improving Comcast’s cost structure and giving the operator better control over its network and how fast it can evolve and innovate.

 Comcast-operational-value-from-using-a-DDC-architecture---Aliraza-Bhimani-2